katebeavis/thermostat-js/README.md

 ## Objectives
 To understand jQuery and how it works in the DOM.

 I really enjoyed this project as I felt we got to see just a little peek of how powerful Javascript can be when combined with jQuery.
-It's exciting to think of all the possibilities that could be done with it, and how simple static websites can be transformed into dynamic ones with a few lines of code!
+It's exciting to think of all the possibilities that it has, and how simple static websites can be transformed into dynamic ones with a few lines of code!

 ## Screenshots
 <div align="center">